thumbnail_Logo_4_vectorized

 Still not in the clear whether you are obliged to appoint a Representative or not?
 Let’s look through an example:

-• XYZ Airlines is a registered and headquartered airline in Turkey offering air transport services to citizens of the Republic of Serbia and enabling them to buy tickets online, collecting information such as first and last name, date of birth, passport number, unique personal ID number, credit/debit card numbers, etc.
+• XYZ Airlines is a registered and headquartered airline in Turkey offering air transport services to residents of the Republic of Serbia and enabling them to buy tickets online, collecting information such as first and last name, date of birth, passport number, unique personal ID number, credit/debit card numbers, etc.

 • In the aforementioned case, XYZ Airlines is obliged to appoint a Representative in the Republic of Serbia to act as its direct contact for data subjects and supervisory authority.